-The obligations of the Group under the Bonds, as well as their obligations under the Senior Facilities Agreement, under the ING Facilities Agreement and the Citi Facilities Agreement on a pari passu basis pursuant to the terms of the Intercreditor Agreement dated 4 November 2013 and amended on 26 October 2016, are secured by a first-ranking security interest in certain assets of RCS&RDS and DIGI, namely:
+The obligations of the Group under the Bonds, as well as their obligations under the Senior Facilities Agreement and other bank facilities, on a pari passu basis pursuant to the terms of the Intercreditor Agreement dated 4 November 2013 and amended on 26 October 2016, are secured by a first-ranking security interest in the following:

-- (a) Certain Capital Stock that DIGI holds in RCS& RDS, which as at 31 December 2019 accounted for 95.58% of the issued Capital Stock of RCS&RDS, as per Trade Register; - (b) All bank accounts of DIGI, including any new bank accounts; - (c) Receivables under the Proceeds Loan (The Proceeds Loan is the loan provided by DIGI to its subsidiary, RCS&RDS on 4 November 2013 amended and restated on 26 October 2016 and 12 February 2019 EUR 553,500, which was all prepaid on 5 February 2020) - (d) 100% of the quota in DIGIT.S.
-Kft Hungary; - (e) 100% of the issued Capital Stock of DIGI Spain Telecom S.L.U.; and - (f) All DIGI T.S Kft Hungary's shares owned currently in Invitel representing 99.998395%. - (g) subject to certain exclusions, all present and future movable assets of RCS&RDS including bank account monies, trade and other receivables, intragroup receivables, inventories, movable tangible property (including networks, machinery, equipment, vehicles, furniture and other similar assets), intangible assets, intellectual property rights, insurance and proceeds related to any of the foregoing as described in the General Movable Mortgage Agreement between RCS&RDS and Wilmington Trust (London) Limited.
+(a) Certain Capital Stock that DIGI holds in RCS& RDS, which as at 31 December 2020 accounted for 93.58% of the issued Capital Stock of RCS&RDS, as per Trade Register;

+- (b) All bank accounts of DIGI, including any new bank accounts; - (c) 100% of the quota in DIGI T.S.
+Kft Hungary; - (d) 100% of the issued Capital Stock of DIGI Spain Telecom S.L.U.; and - (e) All DIGI T.S Kft Hungary's shares owned currently in Invitel representing 99.998395%.

+(f) subject to certain exclusions, all present and future movable assets of RCS&RDS including bank account monies, trade and other receivables, intragroup receivables, inventories, movable tangible property (including networks, machinery, equipment, vehicles, furniture and other similar assets), intangible assets, intellectual property rights, insurance and proceeds related to any of the foregoing as described in the General Movable Mortgage Agreement between RCS&RDS and Wilmington Trust (London) Limited.

-In February 2020 Digi Spain became additional guarantor for the Collateral, pursuant to the terms of the Intercreditor Agreement.
+In February 2020, Digi Spain became additional guarantor for the Collateral, pursuant to the terms of the Intercreditor Agreement.